salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

 </br>

 3. Now, you are ready to install the programs and utilities for the practice.
-For the first part of the practice (session on filogenomics), you need tools for multiple sequence alignment (mafft) and maximum likelihood phylogenetic reconstruction (iqtree):
+For the first part of the practice (session on filogenomics), you need tools for multiple sequence alignment (mafft) and maximum likelihood phylogenetic reconstruction (iqtree).
+On Linux, it is highly recommended to upgrade the system using the commands `sudo apt update` and `sudo apt upgrade -y`.

    i. **`mafft`**